Medication-Assisted Treatment (MAT)

-AGAPE MAT drug rehabs West Palm Beach and fort Lauderdale defines medication assisted treatment or MAT.
-Medication assisted treatment is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
+AGAPE MAT drug rehab in Fort Lauderdale defines medication-assisted treatment or MAT.
+Medication-assisted treatment is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
 Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.
-Learn about many of the substance use disorders that MAT is designed to address.
+Learn about our addiction treatment programs in Fort Lauderdale.

-Medication assisted treatment is the use of medical treatment, in addition to counseling and behavioral therapy, to help patients recover from an addiction to drugs or alcohol.
-Medication Assisted Treatment is sometimes also called medical detox, although this term more accurately describes the initial period after someone has stopped using drugs or alcohol when they are at risk of potentially life-threatening withdrawal symptoms.
+Medication-assisted treatment is the use of medical treatment, in addition to counseling and EDMR therapy, to help patients recover from an addiction to drugs or alcohol.
+Medication-Assisted Treatment is sometimes also called medical detox, although this term more accurately describes the initial period after someone has stopped using drugs or alcohol when they are at risk of potentially life-threatening withdrawal symptoms.

-Over the past few years, we’ve seen an increase in the availability of medication-assisted treatment (MAT drug rehabs West Palm Beach) and opioid substitution therapy (OST).
-While many of these treatments are currently available, there is still a lot of confusion around what MAT and OST are and how they’re administered.
+Over the past few years, we’ve seen an increase in the availability of medication-assisted treatment and opioid substitution therapy (OST).
+While many of these treatments are currently available, there is still a lot of confusion about what MAT and OST are and how they’re administered.
 Let’s take a look at what MAT and OST are, as well as why they exist and the people they help the most.

-AGAPE MAT drug rehabs West Palm Beach and Fort Lauderdale facilities use medications to help individuals overcome their addiction.
+AGAPE Addiction Treatment Center facilities use medications to help individuals overcome their addictions.
 These substance abuse treatments and mental health treatments are known as medication-assisted treatments (MAT).
-These treatments combine medications that assist in alleviating withdrawal symptoms, while reducing cravings and maintaining abstinence from drug use.
-MATs include buprenorphine, methadone, naltrexone and acamprosate.
+These treatments combine medications that assist in alleviating withdrawal symptoms while reducing cravings and maintaining abstinence from drug use.
+MATs include buprenorphine, methadone, naltrexone, and acamprosate.
 Each of these medications serves a unique purpose in helping patients achieve long-term sobriety.

 These medications are used in a variety of different settings.
-Some are administered through a doctor’s office, while others can be taken at home with a minimum amount of oversight from health care providers.
+Some are administered through a doctor’s office, while others can be taken at home with a minimum amount of oversight from healthcare providers.
 Some patients need to undergo periodic drug testing as part of their treatment plan.
-Still others may only need MATs as part of an intensive outpatient program (IOP drug rehab) or residential inpatient program that incorporates other therapies such as group and individual counseling, as well as support from family members and friends.
+Still, others may only need MATs as part of an intensive outpatient program (IOP) or residential inpatient program that incorporates other therapies such as group and individual counseling, as well as support from family members and friends.

 Research indicates that MATs are highly effective in helping people recover from their addiction to heroin and other opioid drugs.
 The medications can alleviate drug cravings, so patients find it easier to resist taking more of their drug of choice.
 With continued use of these treatments, patients also reduce their chances of relapse, which helps them achieve long-term sobriety.
 Given these benefits, many experts believe that MATs should be prescribed to all people who are trying to overcome an addiction to opioids or other drugs.

-Our MAT drug rehabs in West Palm Beach and Fort Lauderdale understand MAT is needed for some to achieve long-term sobriety.
-Understand that MAT is primarily used for the treatment of addiction to Opioids such as heroin and prescription pain relievers that contain opiates.
-Understanding MAT will assist in understanding how to help someone that is addicted to perscription pills.
-The prescribed medication has several eky things is does.
+Our MAT drug rehab in Fort Lauderdale understands MAT is needed for some to achieve long-term sobriety.
+Understand that MAT is primarily used for the treatment of addiction to opioids such as heroin and prescription pain relievers that contain opiates.
+Understanding MAT will assist in understanding how to help someone overcome prescription pill use.
+The prescribed medication has several key things it does.
 Some of the important factors include the following.

 Medications used in MAT are approved by the Food and Drug Administration (FDA), and MAT programs are clinically driven and tailored to meet each patient’s needs.
 Combining medications used in MAT with anxiety treatment medications can be fatal.
 Types of anxiety treatment medications include derivatives of Benzodiazepine, such as Xanax or Valium.

 If you’re ready to get your life back and enjoy sobriety for good, medication-assisted treatment can help.
-Our drug rehabs West Palm Beach and Fort Lauderdale locations can canhelp now!
+Our drug and alcohol rehab in Fort Lauderdale can help now!
 Instead of just treating physical symptoms with medication, medication-assisted treatment helps restore chemical balance in your brain.
 This is a process known as neurochemical rewiring.
 This method uses FDA-approved drugs like methadone and buprenorphine (Suboxone) to minimize cravings and help you develop healthier patterns of behavior.
 Essentially, these medications make it easier for you to overcome withdrawal symptoms.
 They reduce drug use without experiencing intense cravings or dangerous side effects.
-To learn more about whether it’s right for you, we encourage you to call (888) 614-0077 today and speak with one of our mental health care coordinators.
+To learn more about whether it’s right for you, we encourage you to reach out to us today and speak with one of our mental health care coordinators.

-We here at AGAPE drug rehabs West Palm Beach, Florida take mental health issues of all varieties very seriously and provide a safe, nurturing environment where one can learn about the disorders plaguing them from an emotionally unstable life.
+We here at AGAPE Treatment Center take mental health issues of all varieties very seriously and provide a safe, nurturing environment where one can learn about the disorders plaguing them from an emotionally unstable life.
 Our licensed mental health clinicians will fully assess an individual that seems, feels, or has been previously diagnosed with a mental health disorder, and meet them exactly where they are in life.
 Developing a comprehensive plan of action to encourage healthy and adaptive techniques to learn how to productively address their mental health issues through a variety of methodologies such as: